jasonmelgoza/mavericks/src/pages/projects/design-kit.md

 What initially began as a shared color palette in a Sketch file evolved into a comprehensive design system known as "Design Kit."
 This system encompassed branding assets, color guidelines, an extensive library of icons, and a selection of UX patterns.

-Alongside the style guide, I designed and developed component-specific markup and styling documentation, an early version of Storybook.
+Alongside the style guide, I designed and developed component-specific markup and styling documentation, similar to [Storybook](https://storybook.js.org/).
 These easily shared pages became invaluable reference tools for front-end developers.

 {% media
   alt="Design Kit color page"